 1) A kettle.
 If you are brewing 5-6 gallon batches, get one that can hold 15 gallons.

-2) A turkey fryer and a bottle of propane. (you will brew outside with this system.
-I you want to brew inside you can get an all-in-one brewing system, which is basically brew in a bag but an electric version… I use both)
+2) A turkey fryer and a bottle of propane (you brew outside with this system.
+I you want to brew inside you can get an all-in-one brewing system, which is basically brew in a bag but an electric version, I use both).

 3) A brew bag.
 Make sure the bag you pick up is the right size for your kettle.

-4) A mash paddle (AKA a big plastic spoon).
+4) A mash paddle (AKA a big metal or plastic spoon).

 Outside of that you will use your fermenting equipment you used for brewing beer kits.
-If you have never brewed at all I recommend you read the following post as this article is written with the understanding that you have at least brew beer kits before.
+If you have never brewed at all I recommend you read the following post as this article is written with the understanding that you have at least made beer using malt extract beer kits.

 As for recipes… you can use an all grain recipe and it will work just fine.